oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `state` - The current state of the database.
 * `time_created` - The date and time the database was created.
 * `used_data_storage_size_in_tbs` - The amount of storage that has been used, in terabytes.
+* `whitelisted_ips` - The client IP access control list (ACL).
+Only clients connecting from an IP address included in the ACL may access the Autonomous Database instance.
+This is an array of CIDR (Classless Inter-Domain Routing) notations for a subnet.